 In the mid-twentieth century, archaeologists unearthed a wealth of the iconic flat-faced Cycladic figurines on the island, a spectacular find that has since then been known as the “Keros Hoard.”

 These iconic figurines were quickly purchased by collectors and museums around the world.

-Cycladic figurines such as those found in Keros, inspired many artists who saw links between the ancient style and contemporary art, embodied especially by Picasso, in his angular figures.
+Cycladic figurines, such as those found on Keros, inspired many artists who saw links between the ancient style and contemporary art, embodied especially by Picasso, in his angular figures.

 Archaeologists Excavate Western Side of Keros

-From 2006-2008, a team of archaeologists, led by Professor Colin Renfrew, Co-director of the Cambridge Keros Project, and National Geographic Explorer, excavated the west coast of Keros, which is thought to be the source of the sculptures found there.
+From 2006 to 2008, a team of archaeologists, led by Professor Colin Renfrew, Co-director of the Cambridge Keros Project and National Geographic Explorer, excavated the west coast of Keros, which is thought to be the source of the sculptures found there.

 The same group of archaeologists also excavated the site of Dhaskalio, a small island that was connected to Keros in antiquity, where they found evidence of a massive settlement that was important to the region during the Bronze Age.

-Their discoveries also revealed large, terraced walls and homes that formed a pyramid-like shape on the island.
+Their discoveries revealed large, terraced walls and homes that formed a pyramid-like shape on the island.

 Perhaps most amazingly, underneath the structures, evidence of advanced plumbing was also found.

-These finds make Dhaskalio — and Keros by extension — one of the most important Bronze Age sites anywhere in the Aegean.
+These discoveries make Dhaskalio, and Keros by extension, one of the most important Bronze Age sites anywhere in the Aegean.